projecthorus/horusdemodlib/horusbinaryv3/README.md

 This provides a human readable version of the definition.
 For specifics check the .asn1 file provided.

 #### Required Fields
-This fields are required to be transmitted/encoded
+These fields are required to be transmitted/encoded

 | Field Name | Constraint | Description |
 | -- | -- | -- |